surfers-spot/surfers-spot.github.io/index.md

 </p>

 ### Adding a Break
-Admins can add a surf break to website by filling out a form and giving a name, location, image, type, difficulty, and description of the surf break.
+Admins can add a surf break to the website by filling out a form and giving a name, location, image, type, difficulty, and description of the surf break.

 <p align="center">
   <img src="images/Add-Break.png">
 </p>

 ### Random Break
-When accessing our random break link a random break will appear with its level of difficulty, location, and type of break.
+When accessing our random break link, a random break will appear with its level of difficulty, location, and type of break.

 <p align="center">
   <img src="images/Random-Page.png">